undel-gh/Laundry-Monitor-Card/README.md

 Laundry Monitor device in the visual editor or configure them explicitly in YAML.
 The visual editor follows the Home Assistant interface language (English/Russian).

+The visual editor uses Home Assistant's native form and selectors, including the native icon picker and domain-filtered entity selectors.
+Empty optional fields are not written to the Lovelace configuration.
 The card and its visual editor use isolated Shadow DOM styles.
 User-provided icon configuration is applied as an element attribute rather than interpolated into HTML.
 Diagnostics update dynamically when configured entities appear or disappear.